gkdevops/gkdevops/README.md

 - 👋 Hi, I’m Goutham as in @gkdevops
-- 👀 I’m interested in learning and teaching DevOps and loud
+- 👀 I’m interested in learning and teaching DevOps and Cloud
 - 💞️ I’m looking to collaborate on DevOps/Cloud related projects
 - 📫 I can be reached at Email: goutham@outlook.com and @LinkedIn: linkedin.com/in/chilakala